Aryam2197/QuoteNook/README.md

 ## Features

 - Access to a wide variety of quotes from different authors and categories.
-- User-friendly interface for easy navigation and browsing.
-- Ability to save favorite quotes for future reference.
+- Users can subscribe to receive daily or weekly quotes via email based on their preferences.

 ## Getting Started